Marijuana Stocks Overview

 9. What Are the Biggest Marijuana Stocks?

-Here are five of the biggest pot stocks by valuation:
+Here are five of the biggest pot stocks by valuation, as of December 2018:

-However, any of these stocks can quadruple at any time, so this this list could flip on its head within six months.
+However, any of these stocks could double or even triple at any time, so this list could flip on its head within six months.
 Once again, it’s important to remember that marijuana is an emerging growth industry.
 Nothing is locked in place for long.

 10. Should You Invest in Marijuana Stocks?